 When looking at cycling routes check out this website.
 They have a few different suggested routes you can check out which even shows a difficulty score.
 That along with a detailed map of the routes are really helpful.
 The route below is sourced from this website.

 PA – MTB – Lumiere-Campiglia- San Carlo

 Opt for this cycling route if you don’t want a challenging day but instead just want a day of exploring.
 The route starts by taking you up the coast and then heads inland.
-The scenery is said to be beautiful and the route has a good mix of paved and and unpaved roads.
-With noted low traffic if you are near this area, this route would not be a bad choice.
+The scenery is said to be beautiful and the route has a good mix of paved and unpaved roads.
+With noted low traffic, if you are near this area, this route would not be a bad choice.

 Gino Bartali Resistance Route